Butcher series for Hamiltonian Poisson integrators through symplectic groupoids: Numerical methods for Hamiltonian systems on Poisson manifolds

 \end{remark}

-\begin{remark} The Butcher-Connes-Kreimer Hopf algebra seen in Section \ref{sec:comp} is also relevant to approximations of Lagrangian bisections.
-As a computational consequence, it allows for the study of composition methods.
-For instance, let the first order approximation of the Farmer series, analogous to the Euler method, be given by
+\begin{remark} The Butcher-Connes-Kreimer Hopf algebra used in Section \ref{sec:comp} is also relevant to approximations of bisections in $\GG$.
+Since they admit a group law, a computational consequence is the existence of composition methods.
+For instance, let $\xi \in \Omega^1(\GG),$ $\zeta_0 \in \Omega^{1, \GG}(M)$ and let the first order approximation of the Farmer series, analogous to the Euler method, be given by

 Then the explicit midpoint method is the composition